Abukuma-class destroyer escort: Electronic warfare

 This is the first destroyer escort class with the Naval Tactical Data System and OYQ-7 combat direction system.
-It is also the first destroyer escort class which has ECM capability with the OLT-3 jammer.
+It is also the first destroyer escort class which has ECM capability - with the OLT-3 jammer.

 Weapon systems

-The Short Range Air Defense system comprises the OPS-14 air-search radar, the OPS-28 surface search and target acquisition radar, one Otobreda 76 mm rapid-firing gun controlled by the FCS-2 fire-control system and Phalanx CIWS.
+The Short Range Air Defense system comprises the OPS-14 air-search radar, the OPS-28 surface search and target acquisition radar, one Otobreda 76 mm rapid-firing gun, controlled by the FCS-2 fire-control system, and a Phalanx CIWS.
 The OPS-14 is the Japanese equivalent of the American AN/SPS-49 radar, and the OPS-28 is the equivalent of the American TAS Mk.23.
 Phalanx CIWS has given the ships an improved self-defence capability against anti-ship missiles.
 Mk.31 RAM GMWS Point Defense Missile System was planned, but it is not installed yet.

-The ASW system comprises an OQS-8 hull-sonar (Japanese equivalent of the American DE-1167), ASROC anti-submarine rocket from the Type 74 octuple launcher (Japanese license-built version of the American Mark 16 GMLS) and lightweight ASW torpedoes from two HOS-301 triple 324 mm torpedo tubes.
-A Tactical Towed-Array Sonar System was planned but it is not installed yet.
+The ASW system comprises an OQS-8 hull-sonar (Japanese equivalent of the American DE-1167), ASROC anti-submarine rocket from the Type 74 octuple launcher (Japanese license-built version of the American Mark 16 GMLS), and lightweight ASW torpedoes from two HOS-301 triple 324 mm torpedo tubes.
+A tactical towed-array sonar system was planned, but it is not installed yet.

-The JMSDF intended to build eleven ships of this class, but finally, only six were built because Hatsuyuki-class destroyers started deploying in distinct forces.
+The JMSDF intended to build eleven ships of this class; ultimately, only six were built because Hatsuyuki-class destroyers started deploying in distinct forces.
 All six vessels in this class are named after Japanese rivers.

+Export

+On 6 July 2025, the Philippine Navy (PN) reported the possible transfer of the Abukuma-class to the Philippines.
+It is expected that more or less six ships will be transferred if they are found to be in good condition.
+A status check visit is scheduled for the summer of 2025, at which time the Philippine side hopes to identify at least five vessels subject to inspection once PN sailors visit Japan.
+The transfer was based on an agreement during a bilateral meeting in Singapore in June 2025.
+The Yomiuri Shimbun suggests that equipment previously installed on the Abukuma-class can be changed if needed to meet PN requirements.

+On 8 October 2025, the PN reported that they are currently considering the acquisition of three out of six decommissioned Abukama-class ships.